 A Final Word From Dr. Ted Valley on How Long CBD Stays in Your System

 These remedies are, however, not reliable and provide only moderate utility.
 If your job is on the line, it would be best to err on the side of caution and skip out on your dose for at least 15 days so you will know with relative certainty you can pass the test.
 Remember that there are A LOT of variables regarding your ability to pass a drug test.
 Every person is going to be different.

-CBD and THC being fat-soluble molecules will get absorbed into your bodies fatty tissue for later use.
-Meaning that even if you haven’t used CBD for over a month and you start doing cardio training after a period of deconditioning (being lazy), you will start to release these molecules into the blood as you burn fat for energy.
+CBD and THC, being fat-soluble molecules, will get absorbed into your body’s fatty tissue for later use, meaning that even if you haven’t used CBD for over a month and you start doing cardio training after a period of deconditioning, you will start to release these molecules into the blood as you burn fat for energy.

 Make sure you do your best to follow your company’s policies.
 And if you work for the DOD in any capacity – especially armed forces – it is important for you to use your best judgment since consumption of hemp products is prohibited at this time!